joshchapman95/flask-voucher-app/README.md

 This repository contains the core of a geolocation voucher application I architected for a startup.
 The project was originally deployed to production serving real users.

 Note: This is a sanitized version of the original codebase.
 Branding, proprietary assets, and commit history have been removed to protect commercial IP.
-The logic has been altered slightly to ensure compatbility with local runs.
+The logic has been altered slightly to ensure compatibility with local runs.
 The code demonstrates my work with Flask, SQLAlchemy, AWS, and Redis.

 ## Overview